johtela/vscode-modaledit/tutorial.md

             "false": "cursorBottom"
         },
 ```

 ### Jump to Character

 We have the basic movement commands covered, so let's move on to more
 sophisticated ones.
 Seasoned Vim users avoid hitting movement commands
-repeatedly by using `f` and `F` keys which move directly to a given character.
+repeatedly by using <key>f</key> and <key>F</key> keys which move directly to a
-VS Code provides no built-in command for this, but ModalEdit includes an
+given character.
+VS Code provides no built-in command for this, but ModalEdit
-incremental search command which can be customized to this purpose.
+includes an incremental search command which can be customized to this purpose.
 ```js
         "f": {
             "condition": "__selecting",